 - Are you feeding enough?

-* Scroll below for our salt range
+* Scroll down for our salt range

-* Scroll below for our salt range
+* Scroll down for our salt range

 Salt is a crystalline mineral mix made of two electrolyte elements, sodium (Na) and chlorine (Cl), which together form the chemical formula NaCl.
 And as per the NRS (2007), the average 500kg horse has a daily requirement of at least 10g sodium and 40g chloride on a cool day doing no work, and at least double this on a hot day/in hard work/sweating.